2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 ## Introduction

-In this project, we tries to develop a high-level *Reversed Reversi* program that are compatible to beat our classmates' programs. **Our purpose is not seeking to prevail over others, but to master the essence of AI system development by learning from and communicating with each other.**
+In this project, we tries to develop a **high-level *Reversed Reversi* program** that are compatible to beat our classmates' programs. **Our purpose is not seeking to prevail over others, but to master the essence of AI system development by learning from and communicating with each other.**

  As Kronrod says, computer board game is the "fruit fly in Artificial Intelligence".[^1] This interesting computer game project will definitely provide me with **a better understaning** of the **knowledge I learnt in the AI course** via my **hand-by-hand practice and experiments** in the procedure of accomplishing this project.

 ### Problem background

+**Reversi**, also called Othello, is a deterministic, turn-taking, two-player, zero-sum game of perfect information.[^1]Reversi is not popular in China before the development of the Internet.[^6] Although it may not often appears as a board game, it is indeed popular in the research of computer game because of its relatively small search space. [^1]Computers have always excelled in Reversi because average human players cannot envision the drastic board change caused by move[^10], and because human players dislike to risk taking a seemingly bad but actually best move.[^7]

-**Reversi**, also called Othello, is a deterministic, turn-taking, two-player, zero-sum game of perfect information.[^1]The game rule is very simple but someone argue that it takes a life time to master.[^6] **Reversed Reversi,** also called the anti mode of Othello, shares the same dynamics of the chessboard enviroment as Reversi, while the objective is the opposite. [^7]A formal definition of the game rules will be described in Part 2.
+**Reversed Reversi,** also called the anti mode of Othello, shares the same dynamics of the chessboard enviroment as Reversi, while the objective is the opposite. [^7]In the game, each player places a piece of his color on the board, flipping any opponent's pieces that are bracketed along a line.
+The object of the **Reversi** is to have the **most discs** turned to display your color when the last playable empty square is filled, while **Reversed Reversi** expects the winner to have the **least discs.**[^8] A formal definition of the game rules of Reversed Reversi will be presented in Part 2.

 ### Literature review